girasole123/ABC_Music_Notation-Anki-addon/README.md

 Mobile/Web support
 ------------------

-Anki addons are desktop only, so by default, images won't appear on other platforms since those platforms won't know what to make of a <code>[abc]</code> tag or how to treat a <i>abc</i> field.
+Anki addons are desktop only, so by default, sounds won't appear on other platforms since those platforms won't know what to make of a <code>[abc]</code> tag or how to treat a <i>abc</i> field.

 However, if you are using <i>abc</i> fields, and for each field create another field called <i>abcsnd</i>, the desktop addon will automatically fill it with the <code>[sound]</code> tag.